← Back to Field Notes

 AI is Advanced Pattern Prediction

-AI models do not understand meaning in the way humans do.
-They do not have intent or awareness.
+Models do not understand meaning, intent, or context in the way humans do.
 They identify and reproduce patterns.

 Why Models Feel So Different From Each Other

-Although models operate on similar principles, they can feel very different in practice.
+Although models operate on similar principles, they can behave very differently in practice.

 A context window is the maximum amount of text, measured in tokens, that a model can process and reference at one time.

-A larger context window allows the model to consider more information at once, which improves its ability to reason across longer inputs.
+A larger context window allows the model to consider more information at once, improving its ability to reason across longer inputs.
 When the limit is exceeded, earlier parts of the conversation may be lost.
-This is why long threads can sometimes lead to the model forgetting earlier details.

 The Model Is Not the Tool